 Internships at law firms, media companies that are not directly related to producing historical content, and internships that are in the marketing or development departments of museums will not count for the history major.
 Also, we cannot count internships that are mostly clerical.

-Students interested in an internship for credit in History must consult Dr. Franz, the Internship Coordinator in the Department of History.
-Students should consult Dr. Franz the semester before they wish to undertake the internship.
+Students interested in an internship for credit in History must consult Dr. Kerr, the Internship Coordinator in the Department of History.
+Students should consult Dr. Kerr the semester before they wish to undertake the internship.
 All students must turn in a written proposal and a job description form before the internship can be approved.
-Please make sure to leave enough time for Dr. Franz to recommend changes and to approve the internship before the beginning of the internship semester.
+Please make sure to leave enough time for Dr. Kerr to recommend changes and to approve the internship before the beginning of the internship semester.

 It is also highly advisable to meet with your faculty advisor before your internship semester to develop a plan of study that permits you to devote adequate time to both your classes and to your internship.
 Time management and having reasonable expectations of what you can accomplish during a semester are key to balancing your commitments well.

 Credit Hours: 3 credit hours/15-20 hours a week for 14 weeks during the fall and spring semesters and 15-40 hours a week during summer semester.
 Undergraduates may only count one 3 credit internship toward the History Major.